 “Productivity is never an accident.
 It is always the result of a commitment to excellence, intelligent planning, and focused effort.”
 Paul Meyer

-In this day and age it can be difficult to be productive and stay on top of things.
-Just like everyone else, this is something I struggle with.
-Whether it’s social media, Netflix or YouTube videos, there are always distractions which if I’m not careful can waste hours of my time.
+It can be difficult to be productive and stay on top of things.
+Just like lots of people, this is something I struggle with.
+Whether it’s social media, Netflix or YouTube videos, there are always distractions which if I’m not careful, can waste hours of my time.

 Here are 5 tips which have enabled me to be more productive and make the most of my time.

-Make a To-do list ranking the tasks in order of importance and set yourself realistic deadlines for your work.
-I find that doing this helps me to remain focused throughout the day and helps me to think more clearly when it comes down to working.
+Make a To-do list with your tasks in order of importance and set yourself realistic deadlines for your work.
+I find that doing this helps me to think more clearly and remain focused throughout the day.
 Try to focus on the more challenging tasks first and get them out the way.
 However, try not to be too ambitious: don’t set yourself too many tasks for one day or plan to write an essay in half an hour.
-Being reasonable and prioritising your workload will definitely increase your productivity.
+Being reasonable and prioritising your workload can definitely increase your productivity.

-I often find myself switching from task to task trying to get as many things completed as possible but this usually just leads to a bunch of unfinished/half finished tasks and ultimately does not accomplish much.
-I’ve found that a more effective approach is to give my undivided attention to one job/task and only when I have done all I can, I move onto something different.
+I often find myself switching from task to task, trying to get as many things completed as possible.
+This usually just leads to a bunch of unfinished/half-finished tasks though and ultimately, I don’t accomplish much.
+I’ve found that a more effective approach is to give my undivided attention to one task and only when I have done all I can, I move onto something different.
 As the saying goes, “A person who chases two rabbits catches neither.”

 4. Do it now (not later)

-After a long day of school/work the last thing I want to do is start working again.
-It’s so much easier to relax and give into the temptation of procrastination – but this really only leads to wasted time.
-So recently I have been making an effort to go directly to my work which leaves me feeling much more accomplished.
+After a long day of school or work, the last thing I want to do is start working again.
+It’s so much easier to relax and give into the temptation of procrastination.

 5. Take breaks

-It’s great to set yourself guidelines and goals but if you’re too rigid and do not ever take time to rest, you will no doubt end up procrastinating or feeling overworked.
-I’ve found that taking regular 15-20 minute breaks is something which helps me to stay focused and keep up my energy levels.
+It’s great to set guidelines and goals but if you don’t ever take time to rest, you’ll likely end up procrastinating or feeling overworked.
+I’ve found that taking regular 15-20 minute breaks helps me to stay focused and keep up my energy levels.